PascalCorpsman/ConfigTD/Readme.md

 To be able to compile the code you need the [Lazarus-IDE](https://www.lazarus-ide.org)

 Inside Lazarus you need to install the following packages:
-- [Lnet](https://github.com/almindor/lnet) or use the online Packagemanager to install
+- L-Net from [here](https://github.com/almindor/lnet) or use the online Packagemanager to install
-- LazOpenGLContext (comes with lazarus, install it via Package -> Install Packages)
+- LazOpenGLContext (comes with lazarus, install via "Package" -> "Install Packages")
-- TaChartLazarusPkg (comes with lazarus, install it via Package -> Install Packages)
+- TaChartLazarusPkg (comes with lazarus, install via "Package" -> "Install Packages")

 Additional you need to download:
 - [DGLOpenGL](https://github.com/saschawillems/dglopengl)